vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 Then, some time later, the message queue sends the order confirmation to the ERP system.
 But from the Peakboard app's point of view, this all happens *asynchronously*.
 It's not involved in the process at all.

-The second common reason is when the destination system is not reachable or the processing of the message can't be done for other reasons (e.g. while the order to be confirmed is blocked).
-Then we want to re-try the processing after a while.
+Another reason to use a message queue is so that the queue can handle any problems with the message not being accepted.
+For example, if the target (like an ERP system) is not reachable, or the message can't be processed for other reasons (e.g. the order is blocked), then we want to try to send it again after a while.
+It would be annoying if our Peakboard app had to handle this task itself.
+With a message queue,

 In today's article we will build an architecture to enable queueing.
 We assume that production order confirmation message are stored in a hub list.
 Then we build a Hub FLow that loops over all unprocessed message and sends them to SAP.
 The confirmation message is marked as done as soon as it's confirmed by the SAP system.
 If anything goes wrong the message is marked as errornous and with the next round of confirmation we will try to process it again until it's done successfully.